 The BEETLES Professional Learning Model includes a variety of resources and materials that help leaders facilitate reflection on practice through ongoing follow-up with staff and the incorporation of teaching observations as part of instructional improvement at their site (i.e., 11 professional learning sessions; 27 student activities; 16 "how-to" videos; 2 instructional observation protocols).
+BEETLES has also developed an implementation guides and other guides to support program leaders and field instructors put these strategies in practice.
 The four primary design elements of the BEETLES model are learning cycle-based instruction, learner-centered discussion practices, scientific habits of mind, and nature-centered science instruction.